 Coworking has revolutionized the traditional approach to work.
 Millennials are no longer bound to their stuffy office cubicles.
-Instead, they choose to work in bright and spacious coworking spaces that offer a variety of workstation options--from floating desks to dedicated offices, integration events, free drinks and the priceless feeling of belonging to their community.
+Instead, they choose to work in bright and spacious coworking spaces that offer a variety of workstation options—from floating desks to dedicated offices, integration events, free drinks and the priceless feeling of belonging to a community.

 Because coworking encourages people to work alongside each other, and sometimes share the same equipment, security implications can arise.
 In this article, we'll define the safety concerns that should be addressed by space owners.